A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Abstract

 \section{Abstract}

-We investigate fairness in classification, where automated decisions are made for individuals from different protected groups.
+We investigate the fairness issue in classification, where automated decisions are made for individuals from different protected groups.
 In high-consequence scenarios, decision errors can disproportionately affect certain protected groups, leading to unfair outcomes.
-To address this issue, we propose a fairness-adjusted selective inference (FASI) framework and develop data-driven algorithms that achieve statistical parity by controlling and equalizing the false selection rate (FSR) among protected groups.
-Our FASI algorithm operates by converting the outputs of black-box classifiers into $R$-values, which are both intuitive and computationally efficient.
-The selection rules based on $R$-values, which effectively mitigate disparate impacts on protected groups, are provably valid for FSR control in finite samples.
-We demonstrate the numerical performance of our approach through both simulated and real data.
+To address this issue, we propose a fairness-adjusted selective inference (FASI) framework and develop data-driven algorithms that achieve statistical parity by controlling the false selection rate (FSR) among protected groups.
+Our FASI algorithm operates by converting the outputs of black-box classifiers into R-values, which are both intuitive and computationally efficient.
+These R-values serve as the basis for selection rules that are provably valid for FSR control in finite samples for protected groups, effectively mitigating the unfairness in group-wise error rates.
+We demonstrate the numerical performance of our approach using both simulated and real data.